material-foundation/material-remixer-ios/README.md

 - [Objective-C example app](examples/objc)

+## State of development

+Visit our [State of Development](https://github.com/material-foundation/material-remixer/wiki/State-of-Development) wiki for the current roadmap and status of development for each platform.

 ## Other Repositories

 Other platform specific libraries and tools can be found in the following GitHub repos:

 - [Android](https://github.com/material-foundation/material-remixer-android) - Remixer for Android.
 - [Web](https://github.com/material-foundation/material-remixer-web) - Remixer for Web.
-- Dashboard - Remixer web dashboard for all platforms (available soon).
+- Web Remote - Remixer web remote controller for all platforms (available soon).

-## Is Material Foundation affiliated with Google?
+## Is material-foundation affiliated with Google?

 Yes, the [material-foundation](https://github.com/material-foundation) organization is one of Google's new homes for tools and frameworks related to our [Material Design](https://material.io) system.
 Please check out our blog post [Design is Never Done](https://design.google.com/articles/design-is-never-done/) for more information regarding Material Design and how Remixer integrates with the system.